What are the responsibilities and job description for the Psychiatric Nurse Practitioner position at Catholic Charities Serving Central Washington?

 - Participate in team building and coordination to improve program operations and quality of service delivery

-- Complete and submit progress notes and documentation within required timelines using the agency’s EHR
+- Complete and submit progress notes and provider specific in a timely fashion using the agency’s EHR.

 - Maintain the security of CareLogic or other EHR system(s)